 Here a few of my tips to help you on your way.

 There is more than one answer to the question of length.
 Many marketing experts recommend an average length of around 350 – 600 words.
 There are a couple of reasons for this.
 Firstly, Google likes content of over 300 words on a single page and will reward you with slightly better search engine optimisation (SEO) as a result.
 Secondly, the average person has a relatively short attention span when reading online, so limiting the length to less than 600 words will ensure that you don’t outface your readers.

 Break the rule – We’re not robots.
 Your readers are human.
-What will really help your SEO is regular visits to your page from readers who are interested to see what you have posted next.
+What will help you to be found is regular visits to your page from interested readers.
 If you are inspired simply by an image and one word then post it.

 Think manageable chunks

 A solid block of text can feel like too much for even the most enthusiastic follower.
 There are many ways to break your writing down into more manageable chunks.
 The most commonly used are numbered points (Louise Mason – 8 Reasons to be on LinkedIn) and relevant headlines (Claire Davies – Motivation for a business blog)

 As often as you feel inspired is my rather ambiguous answer.
 It is better to post a well-written blog once a month than a half-hearted one every week ‘because you have to’.
 Likewise, posting nothing one month and then three all at once the next isn’t ideal either.

 A great image will help to tell your story, inspire more engagement from readers and give you the opportunity to show yourself to your audience.
 From a photograph of your hands working clay at your potter’s wheel to a live action shot of you speaking at a networking event – images can feel quite personal without having to be too invasive.